Community advocacy is making a difference

 There are 22 liquor stores within five miles of this location, shown below.
-(Data from ESRI Business Analyst, May 2026)
+(Data from ESRI Business Analyst, May 2026) Click here for a list that names each one, with addresses.

 This isn’t a fight against existing businesses, but a plea for balance.
 We welcome many types of new businesses.
 In the spring, the community responded to a Planning Department survey and overwhelmingly asked for more cafes and restaurants (no fast food), high quality grocery stores, a variety of retail options, entertainment venues, and professional services.
 We encourage developers to consider the demand for higher-end businesses in our area.
 They could capture the dollars we spend in Decatur, Avondale Estates, Tucker, and north DeKalb.